wp-plugins/featured-galleries/readme.txt

 == Changelog ==

+= 1.2.4 =

+* Fixes a type in the readme.txt file.

 = 1.2.3 =

-As reported in suppor thread, error messages were being thrown in WP DEBUG mode, when trying to save things unrelated to plugin.
+* As reported in suppor thread, error messages were being thrown in WP DEBUG mode, when trying to save things unrelated to plugin.
 Fixes those errors.

 = 1.2.2 =